openedx/openedx-test-course/README.rst

 Usage
 *****

 To use this course and its libraries, you will need to import them into an Open edX instance.
-As of June 2022, this has been tested with both Maple and Nutmeg.
+As of June 2022, this has been tested with Maple, Nutmeg, and Olive.

 Manual import
 =============